Leaders.com

 No Personal Investment

 A property manager at a management company simply doesn’t have the same stake in a property as the owner does.
-To a property manager, the units they manage are a job.
+To a manager, the units they manage are a job.
 The best ones take operations seriously and do great work for each unit and tenant, but it doesn’t carry the same weight or personal attachment.
 Consequently, they may not devote similar amounts of attention and care compared to the owner.

 Added Costs

 Hiring a property manager or going through a property management company represents yet another added expense in what can already be an expensive endeavor.
-Many property managers technically still work independently, so some of the expenses they encounter as they handle their responsibilities may get passed to the owner.
+Many managers technically still work independently, so some of the expenses they encounter as they handle their responsibilities may get passed to the owner.
 Additional costs may include the following.

-• Maintenance: This expense will depend on the property manager or company you choose.
+• Maintenance: This expense will depend on the manager or company you choose.
 Many property managers charge owners a percentage of a repair’s cost, anywhere from around six percent and up.
 Make sure to hammer out the details of those costs in the contract.

 • Leasing fees: Organizing and filing new leases has many costs associated with them, including the paperwork and marketing needed to receive new tenants.
 Background checks for every tenant fall under this category as well.

 • Lease-renewal fees: When a tenant chooses to stay, they’ll need to renew their lease.
-The renewal process represents an added cost that property managers will sometimes charge the owners.
+The renewal process represents an added cost that managers will sometimes charge the owners.
 That cost can come from a percentage of the rent or a flat fee, though sometimes property managers choose not to pass the expense on to the owner.

 Tips For Choosing a Property Manager